Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 The Miracle in the Garden: Adi Da's Empowerment of the First Holy Site — During her first weeks of coming to Avatar Adi Da in 1974, Ruchiradama Nadikanta broke many things, including a plaster statue of the Virgin Mary that belonged to Avatar Adi Da.
 At the same time, she was also in charge of the vegetable garden being planted at The Mountain Of Attention, and this too was problematic.
 Nothing would grow!
 For this reason, Avatar Adi Da decided (as He later put it) "to show her something".

-The Hole in the Universe: The Sacred Empowerment of Red Sitting Man Fire Site — In 1979, Avatar Adi Da created and consecrated a holy site at The Mountain Of Attention called Red Sitting Man.
+The Hole in the Universe: The Sacred Empowerment of Red Sitting Man Fire Site — In 1979, Avatar Adi Da created and consecrated a holy site at the Mountain Of Attention called Red Sitting Man.
 It was there, in July of that year, that He Initiated devotees into sacramental worship of Him in the form of fire.
 Fire is one of the most powerful elemental symbols of the Divine — a sign of Spirit, Light, and purification.
 Ann Rogers recalls the potency of the occasion in initiating her recognition of Avatar Adi Da as the Divine Person.

 Ann Rogers